-Meet Pamela Soroti, a social entrepreneur and Kuli Kuli Moringa Supplier.
-Pamela works in her home country Uganda to connects farmers and women’s coops with sustainable moringa farming.
-She also launched a successful nonprofit that funds a local school.
+Meet Pamela, a social entrepreneur and Kuli Kuli Moringa Supplier.
+Pamela works in her home country Uganda.
+She connects farmers and women’s coops with sustainable moringa farming.
+Pamela also launched a successful nonprofit that funds a local school.
 We admire all of Pamela’s incredible work!

 Women like Pamela challenge the status quo by creating livelihoods for women and rural farmers.
 We hope you read her story as a key moringa supplier.
 And please, share Pamela’s story with people in your life who inspire you.

 When we empower women economically, we are also empowering the entire community. -Pamela Soroti

 Moringa Miracle Maker and Supplier: Pamela Anyoti Peronaci

 Our Moringa Miracle Makers are a powerful group of change-makers.
 Pamela loves the health benefits of the moringa plant, and wants to help others access its amazing, energy-giving properties.
 Pamela loves the moringa plant—especially cooking with it!
 She even runs a weekly cooking class that showcases its variety of uses.
 Pamela says she has enough recipes for a moringa-themed cookbook.
 We cannot wait for that to manifest!

 When it comes to food, presentation is everything to Pamela.
 As she says, it’s important to “please the eye before the taste buds.”
 Thus, her dishes are beautiful and tantalizing.